2022: Year in Review

 Stamp Seal Maker Crack

-Now that 2022 is in the history books, we thought it would be worthwhile to pause for a moment and reflect back on the past 12 months before we turn our attention to the next 12, even though many investors would just as well forget about last year!
+Now that 2022 is in the history books, we thought it would be worthwhile to pause for a moment and reflect back on the past 12 months before we turn our attention to the next 12, even though many investors would just as well forget about last year, onto 2023!

 At Infinium, on the other hand, saw many things fall into place for us and our clients.
 Strangely enough, this was one of the best years of performance we have booked in relation to the investment landscape.
 So in many respects, the way 2022 unfolded played right into our hands.